 With the price of rare whisky on the rise, connoisseurs and collectors are turning to scotch (Scottish whisky) and bourbon (Irish or Kentucky whiskey) as the newest liquid investment.
-While not every bottle will bring record profits—like the 1926 Macallan whisky, sold at Christie’s in London for $1,528,800 in 2018 – collecting whisky can be a fun and potentially profitable endeavour.
+While not every bottle will bring record profits—like the 1926 Macallan whisky, sold at Sotheby’s London for $1,873,961 in 2019—collecting whisky can be a fun and potentially profitable endeavor.

 Whether you simply enjoy a dram of single malt once in a while and want additional variety or are looking to amass an assortment of investment-grade whiskies, below are a few tips for how to start your collection.

-There were only nine bottles of the 1926 Macallan Fine & Rare whisky produced.
-When you can locate a bottle of it (which isn’t often), you could end up paying upwards of a quarter of a million dollars for it.
-Like any collectible, whisky that is truly rare will fetch a higher price than those that are available to everyone.
-That’s one reason why you may want to visit distilleries and look for limited editions or search out bottles from “lost” or “silent” distilleries – those that have closed down and are no longer producing.
+There were only forty bottles of the 1926 Macallan Fine & Rare whisky produced.
+When you can locate a bottle of it (which isn’t often), you could end up paying upwards of a million dollars for it.
+Like any collectible, whisky that is truly rare will fetch a higher price than those more commonly found on the market.
+As a collector, you may want to visit distilleries and look for limited editions or search out bottles from “lost” or “silent” distilleries – those that have closed and no longer producing.

-It’s important to do your homework before investing in whisky.
-You can head to duty-free shops, your local liquor shop or consider joining a high-end club that provides exclusive tastings.
+It is important to do your homework before investing in whisky.
+You can head to duty-free shops, your local liquor shop or join a high-end club that provides exclusive tastings.
 A growing number of online whisky auctions may also be a good place to do research and start buying.

-Compared to wine, whisky is easy to store, is more durable, and shouldn’t mature or spoil if handled properly.
-Store your bottles upright—not on their sides, as high strength alcohol can degrade the cork or transfer unpleasant flavours into the liquid.
+Compared to wine, whisky is easy to store, is more durable, and shouldn’t mature or spoil if handled and stored properly.
+Display your bottles upright—not on their sides, as the high-strength alcohol can degrade the cork or transfer unpleasant flavors into the liquid.
 Keep the bottles away from strong sunlight and temperature fluctuations.
-You may want to store them in cartons or cases, to avoid ripping or scuffing the labels, which can add to the bottle’s value.
+You may want to store them in their original cartons or cases, to avoid ripping or scuffing the labels, which can preserve the bottle’s value.

-While your homeowner’s policy will protect your home and its contents, it wasn’t designed to fully protect your whisky collection.
-Consider a premium, “all-risk” valuable articles policy that will cover your whisky for damage, spoilage, or loss.
+While your homeowner’s policy will cover your home and its contents, it wasn’t designed to fully cover your whisky collection.
+Consider a premium, accidental damage policy that will cover your whisky for damage, spoilage, or loss.
 The policy should cover your whisky anywhere in the world, whether at home or in transit and have no deductible.